haoxins/haoxins.github.io/archived-2022/kubernetes-in-action-2nd-2.md

   - It waits for you to manually delete each Pod, and then replaces it with a new Pod from the updated template.

+---

+- If you set `maxSurge` above zero, two instances of the Pod run on the Node during an update for the time specified in the `minReadySeconds` field.
+  - Most daemons don't support this mode because they use locks to prevent multiple instances from running simultaneously.
+  - If you tried to update such a daemon in this way, the new Pod would never be ready because it couldn't obtain the lock, and the update would fail.
+- The `maxUnavailable` parameter is set to one, which means that the DaemonSet controller updates only one Node at a time.
+  - It doesn't start updating the Pod on the next Node until the Pod on the previous node is ready and available.
+- Likewise, if you delete an existing Pod during a rolling update, it's replaced with a new Pod.
+  - The same thing happens if you configure the DaemonSet with the `OnDelete` update strategy.

+### Special features in Pods running node agents and daemons